 '''

 $ su -

 password:

-#

 '''

-• If you are installing the software from a PC or other system with X server software installed, then:
+Following are the steps for installing the software from a PC or other system with X server software:

 Note: If necessary, refer to your X server documentation, or contact your X server vendor or system administrator for more information about completing this procedure.
 Depending on the X server software that you are using, you may need to complete the tasks in a different order.